 Before long, we were experimenting with Buffalo Trace recipes and crafting drinks at home with the Kentucky distilled liquor.

 As lazy mixologists, we love that we can count the ingredients in a Bourbon Old Fashioned on one hand.
 These ingredients include a sugar cube, bourbon, bitters and orange peel as well as water (both room temperature and frozen).

 We’re partial to jumbo sized ice cubes.
 Big chunky blocks displace more water, cooling the drink with every sip.
 They also take longer to melt and, let’s face it, they look as cool as Cary Grant in a railroad lounge car.

-As noted above, Buffalo Trace is our preferred bourbon.
+As noted above, Buffalo Trace is our gateway bourbon.
 With smooth flavors and hints of caramel and vanilla, the moderately priced Kentucky straight bourbon whiskey is a great bourbon choice for an Old Fashioned recipe.

 Adding Angostura bitters provides a spicy flavor with a kick.
 Not only does the herbaceous concoction contain more than 40 ingredients, but it also has a 44.7% ABV.

-How To Make a Bourbon Old Fashioned at Home
+How To Craft a Bourbon Old Fashioned

 Despite its sophisticated flavors, the Old Fashioned is one of the easiest cocktails to craft at home.
-The drink only has a few ingredients and doesn’t require any special equipment except a jigger, muddler (or, if so desired, a mortar and pestle) and a spoon.
+The drink only has a few ingredients and doesn’t require any special equipment except a jigger, muddler (or, if so desired, a mortar and pestle) and a bar spoon.